 Nearly half of all cancer survivors report significant emotional distress.
-If you or a loved one needs to talk, call the suicide hotline at 988.
+If you or a loved one needs to talk, call the Cancer Support Community Helpline at 888-793-9355, or call or text the Suicide & Crisis Lifeline at 988.

 How Do I Respond to That?